Rehabilitation is an important element of stroke care.

 Hospital staff are responsible for helping plan the best way to care for the patient after discharge from acute care.
 They also can provide or arrange for social services and family education.
 This is not the only chance to participate in rehabilitation.
 Patients who initially are unable to enter rehabilitation may recover enough to do so at a later time.

-What happens during rehabilitation?
+What happens during stroke rehabilitation?

 In hospital or nursing facility rehabilitation programs, the patient may spend several hours a day performing: